sokorototo/fuckbrain/README.md

-All this properties are reset after your brainfuck is done executing.
+All these properties are reset after your brainfuck is done executing.
 No need to create another machine instance to run more brainfuck, just **`machine.run()`**  again.

 ### 🤘 *Example*